jeffgbutler/Steeltoe3Demo/README.md

 }
 ```

-In other enviroments, and on Cloud Foundry, the app needs to connect to SQL server somewhere.
+In other enviroments, and on Cloud Foundry, the app needs to connect to SQL Server somewhere.
 It is easy to run SQL Server
 in Docker following the instructions here: https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker

 ## Cloud Foundry Setup